 Anker Power iQ charger

 The 36W dual-port Anker USB charger is a great option.
 This charger provides you with two USB-C slots for charging two devices rapidly at the same time.
-It is a very small and compact car charger, making it perfect for those that don’t want anything bulky in their car.
+It is a tiny and compact car charger, making it perfect for those that don’t want anything bulky in their car.
 It is compatible with most devices and has a bunch of safety features on board to keep you and your devices safe.

 The best portable power banks